-Ex-MSU basketball star Appling waives exam in Dearborn gun case
+Ex-MSU star Appling waives exam in Dearborn gun case

 Former Michigan State University basketball standout Keith Appling waived his preliminary examination Wednesday on one of his Detroit gun cases.